 For more than twenty years, Keith F. Givens has aggressively represented clients throughout Oklahoma with diverse civil cases involving personal injuries, wrongful death, insurance coverage, bad faith, legal and medical malpractice, premises liability, employment disputes, defective products and other matters.
 During his career, Keith has handled cases with nationwide implications and obtained many jury verdicts in his clients’ favor; including judgments exceeding $1,000,000.
-In 2016 and 2017, Keith was designated a Super Lawyer® for his expertise on insurance and personal injury cases.
+Keith’s expertise with personal injury and insurance cases has been recognized in various ways during his career, including his designation as a Super Lawyer® in both practice areas.
 Keith is licensed to practice in Oklahoma and Texas.

 Within the legal field, Keith has been an active member of the American, Oklahoma and Oklahoma County Bar Associations.
 Besides serving on numerous committees, Keith served as a Director of the Young Lawyers Division of the Oklahoma Bar Association.
 He was also an active member of the Luther Bohannon Inn of Court.